your superpower

 So why fall back on the very conventions you’re trying to reimagine?

-And people notice things because of contrast.
+Here’s the thing: People notice things because of contrast.
 Something stands out because it’s different from what surrounds it.
-If you blend into the background—if you turn your idiosyncratic emails to yet another corporate newsletter—you become invisible.
+If you blend into the background—if you turn your idiosyncratic emails to yet another glossy newsletter—you become invisible.
 You become the background.

 Your journey, your narrative, your perspective—that’s your superpower.
 That’s what makes people stop scrolling, read your email, or buy your product.
 People connect with stories and individuals, not just polished content.

 My informal, no-frills emails resonated because they were real.
 And it turns out, people like real.
 Sure, some readers prefer glossy newsletters, but they aren’t my audience.
-You can’t please everyone, and trying to do so only reduces the force of your magnet.
+Trying to please everyone only weakens your magnet.

 If you find yourself lost in the copy-and-paste culture, return to your origin.
-Remember why you started creating.
-It’s about centering on your intention, not conforming to others’ expectations.
+Remember why you started.

 It’s not just about choosing the path less traveled.